-- 8m @3.15g/t Au from 48m in LEFR087
+- 8m @3.46g/t Au from 48m in LEFR087

-- 4m @5.33g/t Au from 32m in LEFR088
+- 2m @6.22g/t Au from 32m in LEFR088

+- 6m @1.03g/t Au from 36m in LEFR089

-- 4m @4.00g/t Au from 20m in LEFR090
+- 4m @2.95g/t Au from 20m in LEFR090

-- 8m @1.14g/t Au from 20m in LEFR093
+- 3m @1.38g/t Au from 51m in LEFR090

-- 8m @0.87g/t Au from 36m in LEFR093
+- 7m @1.50g/t Au from 20m in LEFR093

 Shallow oxide gold mineralisation at Lucky Strike is hosted within four key BIF units separated by shale.
 The BIF's currently form a broad 140m wide package that extends to approximately 250m of strike.
 The limits of the package are yet to determined.
+A key component of the next drilling phase will be to explore the untested area below the lower BIF.
 The package is oxidised to a depth from surface of approximately 60m, but this depth is variable between the alternating BIF-Shale units.

-Figure 2 Location of Lucky Strike along the Lucky Strike Trend relative to the new Havelock Trend superimposed on a grey scale geophysical image and proximity to the Randalls Processing Facility (SLR) infrastructure.
+Figure 2 Location of Lucky Strike along the Lucky Strike Trend relative to the new Havelock BIF Trend superimposed on a grey scale geophysical image and proximity to the Randalls Processing Facility (SLR) infrastructure.
 The key Lucky Strike trend gold intersections are also highlighted (refer to Figure 3 for detailed inset map and recent drilling).

 In addition to the focus on the shallow oxide BIF position, two holes were extended to evaluate the entire BIF package and ultimately test the lower BIF.
 Both holes successfully confirmed a new zone of gold mineralisation at depth in the lower BIF Unit that is open along strike and down dip.

-The significant result from this program recorded 12m @1.91g/t Au from 96m in LEFR098 (Figure 5) hosted by sulphide altered BIF that is open.
+The significant result from this program recorded 12m @2.37g/t Au from 96m in LEFR098, including 3m @6.35g/t from 101m (Figure 5) hosted by sulphide altered BIF that is open.
+This is an improvement over the previously reported 12m @1.91g/t Au from 96m in LEFR098 based upon the 4m composite sampling.